 Advantages and Disadvantages

 Being a middle child has it’s advantages and has many disadvantages, I didn’t grow up in a traditional family or a religious one at that (which I am grateful for).
 Many people would stereotype me to assume I did being a natural citizen of Native American and Mexican decent.
 My parents were liberal in many ways, they could be very compassionate and understanding at times, but when it came to disciplining the kids when needed, I’m sure it came as a much more difficult task for them.
-As I was daddy’s girl once upon a time, it all changed when his only son took my place and I was pushed to the side.
-A disadvantage, yet growing up as a strong independent woman was very much an advantage, as I needed no ones approval.
+As I was daddy’s girl once upon a time, it all changed when his only son took my place and I was pushed aside.
+Being pushed to the side is a disadvantage, yet growing up as a strong independent woman was very much an advantage, as I needed no ones approval.
 The eldest son was a joke, weak minded and basically a self immature prick who was terrified of me and that is an advantage!

 Favoritism is Never Forgotten

 This is where my discovery of recognizing what being a middle child was all about.
 Favoritism, nothing is worse than noticing when a child is placed upon the highest shelf and all the other kids are on the sidelines.
 It hurts, so what does a kid do?
 A kid will rebel or act out, seek attention any way I could get it.
-Of course, when that didn’t work hard lessons came along and with that helped me to grow into my independence and sprout self-reliance, As I began to grow I began to realize I could always depend on myself for comfort.
+Of course, when that didn’t work hard lessons came along and with that, which helped me to grow into my independence and sprout self-reliance, As I began to grow I began to realize I could always depend on myself for comfort.
 Remembering those moments when things went missing in the house I was never asked about it, only accused that I must have taken it.
 Or in the event, something was damaged I must have broken it.
 It seemed I could never escape being blamed for many things gone wrong in a house full of kids.